 The communities of Georgetown, Hillandale and Burleith offer luxury homes on spacious lots.
 The main architectural styles are Tudor and Colonial.
 Old growth trees line clean, quiet streets and backdrops of lush native vegetation give them a quaint, faraway feel, all within minutes of downtown.
 The average listing price for a home in Hillandale has recently been assessed at $1.8 million, while Burleith is a bit more affordable and offers more modern houses starting at around $300,000.
 Georgetown boasts a variety of housing styles that start at $375,000.
 Some townhouses and condominiums are available, but most of the homes in these communities are single-family detached, many of which are historic decorate local streets with their brightly painted exteriors.
 Newer homes are available as well, with functional floor plans and modern amenities.
 Buy a home in Georgetown if you'd like to walk to shops and eateries.
 Look in Hillandale for the height of security, serenity and comfort.
 Find a perfect family home near play lots and other amenities in Burleith.
 Whatever you're looking for, it can be found in one of these colorful communities.

-Georgetown, Hillandale & Burleith Real Estate Stats and Trends for the week of April 21st, 2014: homes priced around $2,259,000 compared to $1,866,271 the previous week, showing a increase of more than +17%.
-For Thursday, April 24th, the current national mortgage rate for a 30 year fixed mortgage is 4.28%; the 15 year fixed rate is at 3.30%.
-For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.68%, while the 15 year jumbo rate currently is at 4.16%.
+Georgetown, Hillandale & Burleith Real Estate Stats and Trends for the week of July 7th, 2014: homes priced around $2,536,250 compared to $2,536,250 the previous week, to remain steady with no change in listing price.
+For Saturday, July 12th, the current national mortgage rate for a 30 year fixed mortgage is 4.19%; the 15 year fixed rate is at 3.26%.
+For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.54%, while the 15 year jumbo rate currently is at 3.68%.
 You can calculate your mortgage rate with our mortgage calculators.
 Get local info and homes for sale in Georgetown, Hillandale & Burleith DC.
 View active real estate listings for different types of properties including new homes, houses for sale, foreclosures, short sales, and price reduced listings.
 Find information and property resources including prices of recently sold homes, neighborhood information, crime stats, home values, and schools in Georgetown, Hillandale & Burleith to help you find the best home!